How to play with your kids so it doesn’t feel like work!

 It doesn’t matter if I am landscaping the garden, wallpapering a room, doing a sewing project with my kids, writing a blog post, or cooking for a conference at work.
 If it is a project with a beginning and an end, I get the greatest satisfaction from finishing and knowing it was a job well done.

-Understanding what drives me, and recognizing how I can spend time with my kids doing projects that actually have an ending, allowed me to wave goodbye to guilt.
+Understanding what drives me, and recognizing how I can spend time with my kids doing projects that have an ending, allowed me to wave goodbye to guilt.

 I am presently rethinking how I play and spend time with my kids.

-When my girls want to play with Barbies, instead of being bored out of my mind while holding a barbie and trying to think of things for it to say, I suggest we sew a dress for the Barbie.
+When my girls want to play with Barbies, instead of being bored out of my mind while holding a Barbie and trying to think of things for it to say, I suggest we sew a dress for the Barbie.

 The sewing project has a beginning and an end, and my girls can learn how to use the sewing machine.